Pea Leaves Turning Yellow | Top 6 Causes and Solutions

-Yellow leaves on peas can be caused by a lack of sunlight, pests, poor soils and overwatering.
-Giving too much water to peas or heavy rainfall can wash nitrogen out of the soil causing the leaves to lack chlorophyll and turn yellow.
+The most common causes of yellow leaves on peas are a lack of sunlight, pests, poor soil, diseases like fusarium wilt, underwatering and overwatering.
+Giving too much water to peas or heavy rainfall can wash nitrogen out of the soil causing the leaves to turn yellow.
 Pests like aphids and scale can suck the sap from the pea leaves causing them to curl and turn yellow within a few days.

 Top causes of leaves turning yellow on peas